 Now it’s time to see in this Elementor Review, all the features, perks, and elements that have made Elementor a well-known player in the WordPress scene.
 Out of the box, the plugin offers the following characteristics depending on the version:

 - Pre-made page templates.
-This is probably one of the biggest advantages that you will see in this Elementor Review.
 The plugin greatly acknowledges that site owners may be operating on tight budgets.
 For this reason, it comes with more than 100 free WordPress page templates to choose from.

 - Responsive website toolsets.
 There are tools to determine different font sizes, reverse column ordering, margin, and padding per device and more.
 Using these tools, you are able to create (device) mobile responsive pages and posts for your website.